defold/doc/docs/en/manuals/gui.md

 * It is rendered in a separate pass from the rest of the game, on top of other content.
 * It is rendered against a screen-space coordinate system that is independent of camera view so even if you have a moving camera, your GUI elements will stay put on the screen.

 The GUI is not part of the collection’s coordinate system but is rendered independently of the game view.
 Because of this it is not placed in a particular location in the collection editor, nor does it have a visual representation in the collection editor.
-However, the GUI component have to reside in a game object that has a location in a collection.
+However, GUI components have to reside in a game object that has a location in a collection.
 Changing that location has no effect on the GUI.

 ::: important
 The rendering behavior can be changed in the render script but it is usually desirable to use this arrangement since the user interface is a separate visual "layer" on top of the game view and you usually want HUD items and menus on certain spots on screen.